 Live up north?
 Then you’ll want to take on the Northern Explorer Loop – all 25 kilometres of it if you really fancy a challenge!
 For an easy bike ride with the kids, though, we say head to Woodlands Waterfront Park, which is full of family-friendly cycling and jogging tracks.
 You’re also right next to Admiralty Park, too – a must-see for its slide-packed playground!

 11. Punggol Waterway Park

 In our humble opinion, this is one of the best places for a bike ride in Singapore with the kids.
 The tracks are well looked after, there are gorgeous views to take in, and there are also awesome play areas when the little ones get restless.
 Punggol is a great place to spend the weekend too!
 Looking to hire bikes?
-Check out bicycle rentals from Bikes at Waterway.
+Check out bicycle rentals from Bikes Stop.

 12. Bedok Reservoir Park

 Here’s a good spot if your kiddo is new to cycling.
 The track around Bedok Reservoir Park, which spans around four kilometres, is a mixture of pavement and pebble paths.
 Press pause on the cycling if you want a break and just enjoy the tranquillity of the park.
 Have a picnic, let the kiddies have a run with a frisbee, or just soak in the view across the reservoir.

 We’ve sung the Kranji countryside’s praises for its awesome farms for kids.
 But did you know it’s also one of the best places for family bike rides in Singapore?
 Spend your weekend leisurely riding through the greenery, making sure to visit Bollywood Veggies for a pitstop.
 There’s also the Kranji War Memorial for history buffs.
 Sungei Buloh Wetlands Reserve is also in the area if you really want to make a day of it!